chestercodes/chester.codes/content/posts/026-2019-12-25-automating-dotnet-versioning-synver/post.md

 Syntactic Versioning uses source and target representations of the API and then can derive the magnitude change using the following rules:

-- **Major** - if any tuples in the source set are not present in the target set, this is breaking the APIs backwards compatability and therefore a Major change
+- **Major** - if any tuples in the source set are not present in the target set, this is breaking the APIs backwards compatibility and therefore a Major change
 - **Minor** - if any new tuples are present in the target set then this is extending functionality and is a Minor change
 - **Patch** - if the sets are the same then this is a Patch change